troach06/EngageAR/README.txt

 4. Move phone around space to detect surfaces
 5. Tap on detected plane to add AI to environment
 6. Talk to her!

+Tip: To select a different female, tap the back arrow on the top left of your screen.

+Developed by Tyler C. Roach

+www.tylercroach.me